 - Creating new habits that can help you in your life.

 When you’re in a gap year, it can be easy to fall into the trap of indulging as a tourist.
 You might take photos at every destination and spend all your time exploring tourist hotspots rather than immersing yourself in local culture.

 However, if you want to get the most out of your time abroad, try to learn more about the people who live there and why they do things differently.
 Use it as an opportunity to learn about other cultures rather than simply observing them.

-When you’re travelling, it can be easy to lose touch with your friends and family back home.
+When you’re traveling, it can be easy to lose touch with your friends and family back home.
 Try setting aside specific times throughout each day to check in with loved ones back home.
 This will help you feel more connected to them and keep you from feeling alone.
-And if you want to stay connected while travelling, consider using a mobile phone that provides international coverage or purchasing an international SIM card for your current phone.
+And if you want to stay connected while traveling, consider using a mobile phone that provides international coverage or purchasing an international SIM card for your current phone.

 Budgeting is one of the most important things you can do when planning your gap year.
 You need to make sure you have enough money to cover all of your expenses, especially your travel costs.

 Always set aside an emergency fund for unexpected expenses, and try to be as frugal as possible while in your gap year.
 Always check the exchange rate before using a credit card or withdrawing money from an ATM, and ensure you have enough cash on you at all times.

 As you travel, you may come across different cultures that are very different from yours.
 You may be surprised by how some people act or what they wear, but you must remember that it is not their fault if they do not conform to your expectations.
 Try not to judge others based on their behaviour and attitudes; instead, try to respect them for who they are and what makes them unique.